gmum/toolkit/pytorch_project_template/README.md

 Simple exemplary PyTorch project template.

-The main idea is that there is a set of "base config" and you can run scripts as:
+The main idea is that there is a set of configs and you can run scripts as:

 ```
  python bin/cifar_train.py cifar10 test_run --model.n_filters=10
 ```

-, which slighty modifies base config by changing n_filters.
+, which slighty modifies the base config "cifar10" by changing n_filters to 10.
 After running you can find following goodies inside your results directory:

 ```